test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### box_auto_update

-Whether to update box to the latest version prior to vagrant up command
+Whether to update box to the latest version prior to running the `vagrant up` command

 ### box_auto_prune